trizen/raku-rosettacode/programming_tasks/L/Linear_congruential_generator.md

 1293799192
 794471793

-MS LCG first 10 values (fist one is the seed):
+MS LCG first 10 values (first one is the seed):
 0
 38
 7719